 Full Legal Representation

 In full legal representation, you hire a lawyer to represent you in all aspects of a legal dispute.
-For a long-term disability claim, you might hire a lawyer to handle all appeals or lawsuits against the insurer.
+You might hire a lawyer for a long-term disability claim to handle all appeals or lawsuits against the insurer.
 You also authorize the lawyer to speak on your behalf and represent you in meetings or legal proceedings.

 For example, Ontario insurance companies will usually pay a legal fee reimbursement of just under 50%, turning a legal fee of $30,000 into $15,000 to $18,000.
 Of course, insurers would rather not pay your legal fees, so your lawyer would have to fight for this.

-Before you decide, download and read our free 7-Step Guide to Hiring a Lawyer for Your Long-Term Disability Appeal.
+Before you decide, download and read our free 7-Step Guide to Hiring a Lawyer for Your Long-Term Disability Appeal and check out our guides: